Blade (character): Publication history

+1970s

 Blade was introduced as a supporting character in the Marvel Comics series The Tomb of Dracula #10 (July 1973), written by Marv Wolfman and penciled by Gene Colan.
 The artist recalled in 2003, "Marv told me Blade was a black man, and we talked about how he should dress, and how he should look – very heroic looking.
 That was my input. [...]
 The bandolier of blades – that was Marv's idea.
 But, I dressed him up.
 I put the leather jacket on him and so on".
 Colan based the character's features on "a composite of black actors" including NFL football star-turned-actor Jim Brown.
-He initially sported 1970s-style Afro hair and wielded teak-bladed knives.
-Blade appeared in issues #10–21, with frequent appearances until #61 in 1977.
+He initially sported 1970s-style Afro hair.
+He wielded teak-bladed knives.
+Blade appeared in issues #10–21 and made frequent appearances until #61 in 1977.

 Wolfman spoke on the character's inception during an interview:

 When I was at DC I was working with a partner and we were working on the Teen Titans, a different version of it than I later did and came up with a Black superhero and we wrote it, and it was drawn and everything and for one reason or another the story was never published, there were all sorts of explanation but I was never there, all I know is the story was never published, and one of the promises I made to myself was that the next character is created, would be a Black character like the character for Teen Titans, because I didn't think Black characters were represented at all in comics to any great degree.
 I felt coming from New York City, going to a school, and everybody who attends that high school is pretty much everybody who lives within a few blocks of you, because that's the way it works, I went to school in Manhattan, called High school of Art and Design, and it took people of all of New York, you saw people of all kinds there, so it didn't sound strange to me, to use a Black character, and I just never understood why they didn't, so [when] I came up with Blade it came to me literally in a second.
 I'm not joking, I had just gotten the Dracula assignment, and I wasn't thinking about anything, suddenly, the character came full blown, I knew exactly who he was and what he looked like, and I knew everything about him.